thomasabishop/eolas/Databases/REST/RESTful_APIs.md

 | PUT               | /api/customers/guid | Update an existing customer | Yes                      |
 | DELETE            | /api/customers/1    | Delete a customer           | No, data comes from GUID |
 | POST              | /api/customers      | Create a new customer       | Yes                      |

+// TODO: Add PATCH and explain differenct from PUT